-The California Highway Patrol issued nearly 200 citations, mostly for speeding, as officers saturated the Bay Bridge's S-curve over the weekend, a California Highway Patrol spokesman said Monday.
+The California Highway Patrol issued nearly 200 citations, mostly for speeding, as officers saturated the Bay Bridge's S-curve over the weekend, according to a report by the California Highway Patrol.

 CHP Officer Herman Quon said between 11:30 p.m.
 Friday and 4 a.m.
 Monday, 169 drivers were cited for speeding, and nearly 30 for other violations, on the S-curve.
 Officers also verbally warned numerous motorists as part of an effort to educate the public on the dangers of speeding on the